 "May contain Spoilers For this anime and Natsume's"

-they were both orphans and raised by some relatives after such a hard time but Aoi saw and lived with her grand-pa, Still I gave it a shoot and I really enjoyed it so much.
+and they were both orphans and raised by some relatives after such a hard time but Aoi saw and lived with her grand-pa, I gave it a shoot and I really enjoyed it so much.

 Its good in many ways :

-but I don't like that she was able to protect herself and actually gave her something to protect her and others SUPERFAST but not Natsume.
+One thing I don't like that she was able to protect herself and actually gave her something to protect her and others SUPERFAST but not Natsume.

 I'll admit, I'm not an avid watcher of anime, but I'm a sucker for Shojo anime.